To main content

 Port services

-Boskalis provides (long-term) towage services in ports around the world.
-Through our strategic towage joint venture, we provide harbor towage services in over 27 ports in 36 countries.
+Boskalis provides terminal services in ports around the world.
+Across a growing worldwide network of ports, Smit Lamnalco provides safe, reliable and cost-effective terminal services.
 We also provide emergency response, salvage and wreck removal services to vessel owners, operators or insurance companies through our subsidiary SMIT Salvage.
 To ensure continued accessibility to your port, we provide cost-effective maintenance dredging services including sustainable disposal of dredged material.
 In addition, we inspect, repair and maintain quay walls, jetties and buoys.

 Boskalis helps your port to retain its place in the premier league and meet the changing demands of the global maritime industry.
 We help maximize safe and efficient ship handling.